PopicLab/svrecon/README.md

 **1. Reconstruct.** A complex SV may carry several operations, so each SV yields one or more **queries**: the reference spanning the operations' positions and targets, transformed as the call describes, plus `--buffer` bp of reference context on each side.
 If the call is correct, that query should appear in the sample.
-Dispersions produce a query at both the source and the target.
+A dispersion can produce one or two queries: one if the source and target buffers overlap and merge into a single window, two independent ones if they don't.
 Each SV is reconstructed in isolation, so nearby SVs — called or not — are ignored.

 The reconstruction process parses a VCF in insilicoSV format to produce an initial set of disjoint